 A combination product is a product comprised of two or more regulated components (e.g., a drug and device) that are combined into a single product, co-packaged, or sold separately but intended for co-administration, as evidenced by the labeling for the products (cross-labeling).
 Like their constituent parts-e.g., drugs and devices-combination products are highly regulated and subject to a broad range of pre- and post-market requirements including premarket review, CGMPs and/or QSRs, adverse event reporting, periodic reports, labeling and advertising and promotion requirements and restrictions, market withdrawal and recall.
+When issuing the QMSR, the FDA made conforming edits to the combination product regulation to clarify the device Quality Management System ("QMS") requirements for combination products.
 Combination products are typically reviewed through a marketing submission that corresponds to the constituent part which provides the primary mode of action ("PMOA") for the combination product.
 For example, if the PMOA of a device-biologic combination product is attributable to the biologic, the agency center that reviews biologics would have the primary jurisdiction for the review.